Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Counterfactual Explanations

 \item \textit{Sparsity}: There can be a trade-off between the number of features changed and the total amount of change made to obtain the counterfactual.
-A counterfactual ideally should change smaller number of features in order to be most effective.
-It has been argued that people find it easier to understand shorter explanations~\citep{Miller-xai:2019}, making sparsity an important consideration.
-We update our loss function to include a penalty function which encourages sparsity in the difference between the modified and the original datapoint, $g(x^{\prime} - x)$, e.g. L0/L1 norm.
+A counterfactual ideally should change a smaller number of features in order to be the most effective.
+It has been argued that people find it easier to understand shorter explanations~\citep{Miller-xai:2019,naumann2021consequenceaware}, making sparsity an important consideration.
+We update our loss function to include a penalty function that encourages sparsity in the difference between the modified and the original datapoint, $g(x^{\prime} - x)$, e.g., L0/L1 norm.

-\item \textit{Data Manifold closeness}: It would be hard to trust a counterfactual if it resulted in a combination of features which were utterly unlike any observations the classifier has seen before.
-In this sense, the counterfactual would be "unrealistic" and not easy to realize.
-Therefore, it is desirable that a generated counterfactual is realistic in the sense that it is near the training data and adheres to observed correlations among the features.
+\item \textit{Data Manifold closeness}: It would be hard to trust a counterfactual if it resulted in a combination of features that were utterly unlike any observations the classifier has seen before.
+In this sense, the counterfactual would be ``unrealistic", not easy to realize, and anomalous to the training datapoints \citep{Brown_Talbert_cfe-anomalous}.
+Therefore, a generated counterfactual should be realistic in the sense that it is near the training data and adheres to observed correlations among the features.
 Many papers have proposed various ways of quantifying this.
 We might update our loss function to include a penalty for adhering to the data manifold defined by the training set $\mathcal{X}$, denoted by $l(x^{\prime} ; \mathcal{X})$

 In \cref{fig:cf_fig}, the region between the dashed lines shows the data manifold.
-For the blue datapoint, there are two possible paths to cross the decision boundary.
-The shorter, red path takes it to a counterfactual that is outside the data manifold, whereas a bit longer, green path takes it to a counterfactual that follows the data manifold.
-Adding the data manifold loss term, encourages the algorithm to choose the green path over red path, even if it is slightly longer.
+There are two possible paths to cross the decision boundary for the blue datapoint.
+The shorter, red path takes it to a counterfactual that is outside the data manifold, whereas a bit longer, the green path takes it to a counterfactual that follows the data manifold.
+Adding the data manifold loss term encourages the algorithm to choose the green path over the red path, even if it is slightly longer.